 Personally, I really like White Copper and Golden Cuckoo Marans!

-If you’re after more helpful tips and tricks on chickens, then take a look at our other informative guides.
+If you’re after more helpful tips and tricks on chickens, then take a look at our other informative guides, such as this one on chicken treats.